This blog was updated December 29, 2021, to reflect new information from the CDC.

 If you must fly, being on the actual airplane may be the least risky part of your trip.

 A recent Department of Defense (DOD) study undertaken to assess the risks of transporting troops on commercial airlines, indicates that airplanes are well-ventilated spaces.

 “The air that comes in, enters and exits at the ceiling and enters and exits at the floor.
 So if you’re a passenger and you’re doing normal breathing, the air currents carry it down and all the air is sent through a HEPA filter,” said Jolene Bowen, an infection prevention analyst for OSF HealthCare

 The highly efficient filters can eliminate 99% of virus particles.
 Jolene also said high frequency air circulation systems help dilute tracer particles on large Boeing planes like the ones used for the DOD study.

 “There are about 20 to 30 air changes per hour — kind of similar to in a hospital or an operating room where you have 12 to 15 air changes per hour.
 That’s why it feels almost breezy sometimes, or it feels chilly because of the air current,” Jolene said.
 “That provides a lot more safety than other forms of transportation.”

 Precautions to take

-- Wear a mask to keep your nose and mouth covered when in public settings, including on public transportation and in airports and other transportation hubs.
+- Wear a mask over your nose and mouth in indoor areas of public transportation (including airplanes) and indoors in U.S. transportation hubs (including airports).